 How to Choose the Right Size

-Please keep in mind that Walkin’ Fit Adjustable Splints are designed to support the lower part of the rear OR front leg.
+The Walkin’ Fit Adjustable Splint has the ability to adjust in angle and width and needs to be fit by a Veterinary Professional.
+Adjustable Splints are designed to support the lower part of the rear OR front leg.
 They will not stabilize the knee on the rear leg or the elbow on the front leg.
-The Walkin’ Fit Splint is designed for Professional Use Only and needs to be fitted by a Veterinary Professional.
+Please check with your veterinarian before using a splint on your dog, cat, or other pet.

 A: Measure from end of longest toenail to midpoint between carpal joint (wrist) and elbow.